kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 ### §417.221   Time delay analysis.

-\(a\) *General.* A flight safety analysis must include a time delay analysis that establishes the mean elapsed time between the violation of a flight termination rule and the time when the flight safety system is capable of terminating flight for use in establishing flight safety limits as required by §417.213.
+\(a\) *General.* A flight safety analysis must include a time delay analysis that establishes the mean elapsed time between the violation of a flight termination rule and the time when the flight safety system is capable of terminating flight for use in establishing flight safety limits as required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.213   Flight safety limits analysis.|§417.213]].

 \(b\) *Analysis constraints.* A time delay analyses must determine a time delay distribution that accounts for the following: